T-6891/monitoring-zabbix-ntp-server/README.md

 ## Conclusion

 You've now set up monitoring of an NTP server's availability and response time using a Python script and Zabbix.
-This will give you insight into your NTP server's performance and alert you if it becomes unavailable.
+This will give you insight into your NTP server's performance and alert you